a-nom-ali/inkscape-comfyui-extension/README.md

 I'm very open to help from others!
 ### Ways you could help:
-* Unit tests: I've set up some very bare-bone scaffolding, but to make this extension available in the inkscape extension manager, it first needs to pass the [review process](https://inkscape.gitlab.io/extensions/documentation/authors/submit.html), which requires tests.
+* Unit tests: I've set up some very bare-bone scaffolding, but to make this extension available in the Inkscape extension manager, it first needs to pass the [review process](https://inkscape.gitlab.io/extensions/documentation/authors/submit.html), which requires tests.
-* Custom workflows and/or workflow history: Adding stuff to inkscape extensions is a bit clumsy the way I'm doing it.
+* Custom workflows and/or workflow history: Adding stuff to Inkscape extensions is a bit clumsy the way I'm doing it.
 I'm sure there are more elegant ways that would allow lists and dynamically populated dropdowns using Gtk, for instance.<p/>
 It would be great to improve the UI if anyone has the know-how to assist!
 * "Relative masking": If a mask element is on top of the input element it should automatically clip the mask according